luanorlandi/mozio-frontend-test/README.md

 # Decisions and Technology choices

+- CRA: used for a simple app and because the size is small.
+For a larger app, next or remix would be better
+- Pure CSS: same reasons as before, for simplicity and scope
+- No UI/CSS framework: there was a bonus but I ended for the basic to better demonstrate my frontend skills
+- react-query: for network state management, the hook provides the loading, error and cache as per requirement specs
+- useDebounce: for quick debounce of the user input
+- Autocomplete component: created as to be generic as possible, as it would happen in a real production app

 # The Task

 You are tasked with creating a React, TypeScript application for searching travel destinations.
 Users should be able to search for destinations and view details about them.
 Additionally, you will implement an algorithm to suggest nearby destinations based on the selected destination.